nitlang/nitutorial/wiki/pages/mission_01_01.md

 ## Mission

-* Difficulty: tutorial
+* Difficulty: basic

-To prove your achievement, send us a program that outputs the traditional *Hello, World!*
+To prove your achievement, develop the traditional *Hello, World!*

-For all the missions in this track, you must submit your Nit source code on [http://test.nitlanguage.org/](http://test.nitlanguage.org/).
+For all the missions in this tutorial, you can test your Nit source code on [http://test.nitlanguage.org/](http://test.nitlanguage.org/).

 ### Template to Use